Capleton: Early career

 In 1989, he got his first big international exposure.
 Stewart Brown, owner of a Toronto-based sound called African Star, gave the untested artist his first break, flying him to Canada for a stage show alongside Ninjaman and Flourgon.

 When Capleton first arrived on the scene in the late 1980s, slackness and gun talk were the dominant lyrics in the dancehalls.
 The pre-Rasta Capleton had a string of hit songs from "Bumbo Red" to "Number One on the Look Good Chart" and "No Lotion Man".

-He recorded the song that began to establish his significant place in Dancehall, "Alms House" in 1992.
-The tune became a big hit in the dancehall, followed up immediately by "Music is a Mission" and the massive hit "Tour".
+He recorded the song that began to establish his significant place in dancehall, "Alms House" in 1992.
+The tune became a big hit in the dancehall, followed up immediately by "Music is a Mission" and the hit "Tour".
 By 1993, he was voicing tunes which became increasingly conscious, such as "Prophet" and "Cold Blooded Murderer".

 Tunes such as "Tour" and "Wings of the Morning" earned him a deal with Russell Simmons' Def Jam Recordings, which culminated in the Prophecy and I-Testament albums of the mid-1990s.